You just planned to give a nice makeover to your decking area. You started by sanding it thoroughly, and then you cleaned it off with a damp cloth.

 Wood glue is an adhesive that is used to bond two pieces of wood together.

-It is made from a mixture of chemicals that are designed to create a strong bond between the two surfaces.
+It is made from a mixture of chemicals designed to create a strong bond between the two surfaces.

-Over time, these chemicals can break down and start to form a thicker consistency.
+Over time, these chemicals can break down and form a thicker consistency.

 This usually happens when the glue is exposed to air or moisture.